TOD-theses/paper-T-RACE/main.typ

 A weakness of this comparison is that we use TOD candidates that are tailored for the TOD approximation and therefore TOD candidates that are TOD may be underrepresented.
 This could be why we found 34 TOD candidates that are approximately TOD but not TOD, while we only found 10 TOD candidates that are TOD but not approximately TOD.

-Nonetheless, of the 1,628 TOD candidates labeled as TOD or not TOD using our original definition, we obtained the same label with the adapted definition for 96.4% of these TOD candidates.
+Nonetheless, of the 1,628 TOD candidates labeled as TOD or not TOD according to our approximation, we obtained the same label with the exact TOD definition for 96.4% of these TOD candidates.
 In the case that TOD transaction pairs are underrepresented in our sample, this still demonstrates that most candidates labeled as approximately TOD are also TOD.

 = TOD attack characteristics <sec:tod-attack-characteristics>